I’ve spent a lot of time in Apple’s ecosystem. The hardware is beautifully crafted, the software not so much. At least not anymore.

 Liquid Glass

-I think the idea of Liquid Glass is actually kinda cool.
+The idea behind Liquid Glass is actually pretty cool.
 I think, however, it’s better suited for the Apple Vision Pro, which is where the design philosophy stems from.
-The design is much more suited for an augmented reality application than it is for the messages app.
+The design is much more suited for an augmented reality application than it is for the Messages app.
 Having a little glass bubble that contains the name of the contact that you’re messaging looks weird and out of place.
 Why is it there?
 When it’s on a header, you’ve made it clear that it’s removed from the messages “below”; it’s a different surface.
 When it’s a glass bubble, it’s just… hovering above the messages?
 Why is it in that particular place?
 Why is it there in the first place?
 Also, what is the purpose of being able to see through it?
-I’m not going to be reading critical information through that stupid little glass bubble, so why is it clear?
+I’m not going to be reading critical information through that stupid little glass bubble, so why does it need to be clear?
 It makes sense to have “panes of glass” in a physical space; you probably have a reason to look through them.
-If phones became transparent (for whatever reason), then it’d make sense to have panes of glass in the UI.
-But right now it feels like just a GPU-intensive aesthetic mess.
-And by the way, I know I’m not the first and only person to say this, and I know I’m incredibly late to the party, but as I said I’ve been away for a while4.
-I’m just disappointed that we’re going this way.
+If phones became transparent for whatever reason then it’d make sense to have panes of glass in the UI, but it just feels like just a GPU-intensive aesthetic mess at this point.

-I think augmented reality is a very cool platform; I can’t wait to see what the next 5-10 years looks like in technology, because I imagine a lot of progress will be made in that area.
-I’m a big fan of the Google Glass because it was (and still is) a pretty realistic glance into the future of technology.
-The UI, while somewhat “dated” now, was/is so well designed.
+To be clear, I think augmented reality is a very cool platform; I can’t wait to see what the next 5-10 years looks like in technology, because I imagine a lot of progress will be made in that area.
+I’m a big fan of the Google Glass because it was a pretty realistic glance into the future of technology.
+The UI, while somewhat “dated” now, was so well designed.
 The principles they established are very grounded, sane, and simple.
 And they didn’t just say it… they did it.
 There’s one line in the guidelines that I want to point out:

 Don’t try to replace a smartphone, tablet, or laptop by transferring features designed for these devices to Glass.
 Instead, focus on how Glass and your services complement each other, and deliver an experience that is unique.

 Don’t transfer features designed for other devices to Glass.
-That absolutely goes the other way.
-Sorry for the cliche, but you wouldn’t use a hammer in place of a screwdriver.
-So why are we bringing Apple Vision Pro design philosophy to non-AVP devices?
+This principle is not a one way street, so why are we bringing Apple Vision Pro design philosophy to non-AVP devices?
 AVP is revolutionary because it’s an innovative hardware platform, not because of the UI… the necessity of creating a new UI for AVP makes sense; there’s nothing like it (sort of).
-We’ve had smartphones for almost 20 years now and, yes, they look dramatically different now than they did in 2007, but they’re barely different from their counterparts from 5 years ago.
+We’ve had smartphones for almost 20 years now and while they appear dramatically different now than they did in 2007, the form really hasn’t changed.
+There is no reason to bring a whole new design paradigm to an existing and nearly complete platform.

 It’s spreading

-In my homelab I use something called Arcane for managing the containers and images from a UI.
-It’s very nice, but they have a similar effect on the UI.
-To give them credit, it’s actually done well - the “frosty” effect makes it clear that it’s a separate surface.
-But why?
+In my homelab I use something called Arcane for managing the containers and images from a web UI.
+For some reason, they have a similar frosty glass effect on the UI2.
 Why does it need to look like Liquid Glass?
 They’re not affiliated with Apple; there’s not even an iOS app.
 It’s a web app!
 The more I look around, the more I see the same UI.
 I honestly can’t remember the last time I saw a completely novel UI, save for Plan 9 (which at this point is over 30 years old).
 Every website looks like The Triangle Website.
-Every app (tries, and usually fails) looks like the Apple News app.
+Every app tries to look like the Apple News app.
 Every phone looks like an iPhone.
 Every car looks like a Tesla (this one’s a stretch, but basically they’re all a neutral color and have no distinguishing features).
 My point is that no one is trying anything new anymore.

-I used to absolutely love Scandinavian interior design and minimalist architecture.
-It’s simple, but gets the job done.
-But the more farmhouses I saw, the angrier I got.
-I still respect it, but I want something like this:
+I used to absolutely love modern interior design trends.
+Usually they’re simple but functional, but the more farmhouses I saw, the angrier I got.
+Where’d the variety go?!
+I want something like this instead:

 Photo by Dmytro Shchetynin on Unsplash

-This building was designed by Friedensreich Hundertwasser who is known for this style.
+FYI, this building was designed by Friedensreich Hundertwasser who is known for this style.
 I’m not saying everything should look like this; we’d run into the same problem, after all.
-I’m just saying I think we need more of this in a world of flat gray buildings.
+I’m just saying I think we need more of this in a world of neutral tone buildings.
 Maybe it’s not the outside of your house, but the inside!
 Or, make something whimsical that normally wouldn’t be, like a light switch.
-This goes for UI as well.
+I don’t know, but for crying out loud, do something original!

 -